TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-ebooks-selfhelp-inhouse.md

 	cloudEnvironments="public"
 />

-# I want to distribute my organization's in-house ebooks to iOS devices.
+# I want to distribute my organization's in-house e-books to iOS devices.

-## **Recommended steps**

-At this time, Intune does not support the distribution of in-house ebooks.
+At this time, Intune does not support the distribution of in-house e-books.